 If you’re using a Corsair headset but it’s not working as expected, i.e. no sound or the microphone not functioning, you’re not alone.
-This type of issue is usually caused by improper settings or the outdated audio driver and firmware.
-And in this tutorial, you’ll find all the easy & quick solutions.
+This type of issue is usually caused by the improper settings, an outdated audio driver or firmware.
+But don’t worry.
+This post will show you all the easy & quick solutions.

 Try these fixes: